codyfcook/nomics/README.md

 ##### Absorber

-The absorber allows you to run absorbed FE regressions.
-See Stata's areg command for more details on what this means.
+The absorber allows you to run absorbed FE regressions (the new `linearmodels` package is likely now a better choice than this, although performance is similar).

 To run it, do: